Is COVID-19 an “Act of God” that Excuses Contract Performance?

 - Choice of law — many contracts allow the parties to agree to be bound by a specific state’s law.
 That is the law that will govern legal disputes arising from COVID-19 non-performance.

-Call the Contracts Experts at KPPB LAW
+Call the Contract Law Attorneys at KPPB LAW

 The COVID-19 pandemic has caused significant disruptions in the ability of businesses to complete their contractual obligations.
 In many cases, businesses will have a viable defense under applicable state law, but they need the assistance of experienced contract attorneys to analyze their contracts and determine how best to protect their business interests.
-Contact the experts at KPPB LAW to discuss how they can best assist your business.
+Contact the attorneys at KPPB LAW to discuss how they can best assist your business.